-I am the author of The Concept of Abuse in EU Competition Law: Law and Economics Approaches (Hart Publishing, Oxford, 2012; reprinted, 2015).
-My peer-reviewed articles have been published in prestigious journals such as the Oxford Journal of Legal Studies, Modern Law Review, Antitrust Law Journal, Journal of Competition Law and Economics, European Law Review, Journal of Business Law, Journal of Law and Society, etc. I was shortlisted for an Antitrust Writing Award in 2016, 2017, and 2018 (Concurrences Review & George Washington Competition Law Center).
+I am the author of the sell-out monograph The Concept of Abuse in EU Competition Law: Law and Economics Approaches (Hart Publishing, Oxford, 2012; reprinted, 2015).
+My peer-reviewed articles have been published in prestigious journals such as the Oxford Journal of Legal Studies, Modern Law Review, Antitrust Law Journal, Journal of Competition Law and Economics, European Law Review, Journal of Business Law, Journal of Law and Society, etc. I was shortlisted for an Antitrust Writing Award in 2016, 2017, 2018, and 2020 (Concurrences Review & George Washington Competition Law Center).

 I regularly receive invitations to speak at national and international events concerning all aspects of competition law.
 To date, I presented my research in over 20 countries across the globe.
-In 2019, I was a Visiting Scholar at the Global Antitrust Institute at George Mason University, US.
 In 2018, I took part in a live Intelligence Squared debate on “Break up the Tech Giants” which was broadcast by BBC World News to a global audience of 70 million viewers.

+I regularly engage with high-level policymakers regarding different aspects of competition law and policy, and in particular, concerning digital markets.
+I was appointed by the World Economic Forum to author a White Paper on Competition Policy in a Globalized, Digitalized Economy.
+In 2020, I was appointed by the International Monetary Fund (IMF) to assist the Fund’s Legal Department with expert research and analysis in the areas of competition law and policy.
+In 2021, I was appointed by the International Trade Centre (WTO/UN) as a consultant to offer competition law training to Bhutanese officials.
 In 2018, I testified at the US Federal Trade Commission's Hearings on Competition and Consumer Protection in the 21st Century on the topic of multi-sided platforms and exclusionary conduct.
 I similarly presented oral evidence to the House of Lords Select Committee on Communications on whether to regulate the internet.
 In 2017, I presented oral evidence to the House of Lords EU Internal Market Sub-Committee on Brexit and competition.
-Some of my other engagements have included addressing prestigious audiences at the United Nations Conference on Trade and Development (UNCTAD) (2019); World Economic Forum (2019); Inaugural OECD Competition Open Day (2019); 17th OECD Global Forum on Competition (2018); Swedish Competition Authority's Annual Pros and Cons Conference (2018); European Competition Day (2018); 129th OECD Competition Committee Meeting (2018); Training of EU Judges (2018; 2014); 13th Global Competition Law Centre (College of Europe) Annual Conference (2018); 16th Annual Conference of the International Competition Network (ICN) General Assembly of the Hungarian Competition Law Association (2015); Annual Congress of the International League of Competition (2015); Antitrust Enforcement Symposium, Oxford Center for Competition Law and Policy (2014); 13th Annual Conference of the International Competition Network (ICN) (2014); 9th Global Competition Law Centre (College of Europe) Annual Conference (2013); 60th American Economic Association (AEA) Annual Meeting (2010).
-I am a regular commentator for the media including the New York Times, Bloomberg, BBC World, Voice of America, BBC Radio 4, Guardian, CNBC, Global Competition Review, Parr, etc.
+Some of my other engagements have included speaking at the 3rd Arab Competition Forum (ESCWA-UNCTAD-OECD) (2022), delivering the Baxt Lecture (Melbourne Law School, 2021); addressing audiences at the European Parliament (2021), United Nations Conference on Trade and Development (UNCTAD) (2019), World Economic Forum (2019), Inaugural OECD Competition Open Day (2019), 17th OECD Global Forum on Competition (2018), Swedish Competition Authority's Annual Pros and Cons Conference (2018), European Competition Day (2018), 129th OECD Competition Committee Meeting (2018), 13th Global Competition Law Centre (College of Europe) Annual Conference (2018), 16th Annual Conference of the International Competition Network (ICN) (2017), General Assembly of the Hungarian Competition Law Association (2015), Annual Congress of the International League of Competition (2015), and others.
+I regularly provide commentary for the media including the New Statesman, New York Times, Bloomberg, BBC World, Euronews, Voice of America, BBC Radio 4, Guardian, CNBC, Global Competition Review, etc.

 I am a member of the ESRC Peer Review College and of the UK Research and Innovation Future Leaders Fellowships (UKRI FLF) programme Peer Review College.
-In 2017/18, I was a Panel Member on the Social Sciences and Humanities Panel of the Irish Research Council for the Laureate Awards.
+I sit on the Advisory Board of Computational Antitrust at CodeX, the Stanford Center for Legal Informatics at Stanford Law School.
+I am a member of the Scientific Committee of Florence Competition Programme based at the European University Institute.
 I am a member of the Editorial Board of World Competition: Law and Economics Review (Kluwer) and of Oxford Competition Law (OCL).
+Previously, I was a Panel Member on the Social Sciences and Humanities Panel of the Irish Research Council for the Laureate Awards.
 I regularly peer-review articles for journals including Oxford Journal of Legal Studies, Modern Law Review, European Law Review, Journal of Common Market Studies, International Review of Economics, etc. In 2014, I was the International Rapporteur responsible for preparing an International Report and Resolution on abuse of dominance across twenty member jurisdictions of the International League of Competition (LIDC).
-In 2017/18, I was a member of the Jury (Academic Steering Committee) of the Antitrust Writing Awards (Concurrences Review & George Washington Competition Law Center).
-I am a member of the Scientific Committee of Florence Competition Programme (based at the European University Institute), a training programme for national judges from EU Member States and other enforcers and stakeholders.
-I frequently provide competition law training to judges and competition authority officials from around the EU and elsewhere.
+I regularly offer competition law training to judges and officials from different jurisdictions around the world.

 In 2018, I was awarded a Women of Achievement Award by the University of Leeds.
 In 2018, I was also nominated for two University of Leeds Partnership Awards (in inspirational teaching and supervisor categories).